 Search and browse the digitized and web-only versions of the Kalamazoo Gazette Collection.
 Coverage from 1837 through current, containing both full color newspaper pages and individual articles as well as content only published online.

-Search or browse more than 80 newspapers from Michigan, including the Kalamazoo Gazette, Detroit News, Flint Journal, Grand Rapids Press, the Western Herald, and more.
-Starting coverage dates vary from 1995 to 2014.
+Search or browse more than 200 newspapers from Michigan, including the Kalamazoo Gazette, Detroit News, Flint Journal, Grand Rapids Press, the Western Herald, and more.
+Starting coverage dates vary from 1980 to current.

 Search the full-text of the Detroit Free Press by keywords or names, or limit your search to type of document such as editorials, cartoons, classifieds, birth and marriage notices, front page stories, display ads, legal notices, obituaries and the weather.